webpack/webpack-cli/OPTIONS.md

   --output-charset                                                                   Add charset attribute for script tag.
   --no-output-charset                                                                Negative 'output-charset' option.
   --output-chunk-filename <value>                                                    Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
-  --output-chunk-format [value]                                                      The format of chunks (formats included by default are 'array-push' (web/WebWorker), 'commonjs' (node.js), but others might be added by plugins).
+  --output-chunk-format <value>                                                      The format of chunks (formats included by default are 'array-push' (web/WebWorker), 'commonjs' (node.js), but others might be added by plugins).
+  --no-output-chunk-format                                                           Negative 'output-chunk-format' option.
   --output-chunk-load-timeout <value>                                                Number of milliseconds before chunk request expires.
-  --output-chunk-loading [value]                                                     The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+  --output-chunk-loading <value>                                                     The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --no-output-chunk-loading                                                          Negative 'output-chunk-loading' option.
   --output-chunk-loading-global <value>                                              The global variable used by webpack for loading of chunks.
   --output-clean                                                                     Clean the output directory before emit.